Macron utterly failed to influence Trump.

 And further still, Cialdini shows that the best negotiators are not the tough ones.
 The best ones do make concessions.

-Making concessions is the best way to reach mutually benefiting agreements.
+Making concessions is the best way to reach mutually beneficial agreements.

 Macron had to keep his show of strength private.
 That way he would have gotten Trump’s respect without souring relations.